Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 If varKey(k) > varKey(j) Then

-The QuickSort() that Sorts Data Quickly.
+The QuickSort() Sorts The Data Quickly.

 Sample QuickSort VBA Code is given below: